Super Bomberman 3: Plot

 One night, Bagular enters a junkyard inside of his UFO.
 He finds the bodies of the five Dastardly Bombers, and then sucks them into his UFO.
 Upon doing that, he sets all five on tables, and begins working on reviving them!
 Upon hearing this, White Bomber and Black Bomber set out to stop the five Dastardly Bombers, and ultimately defeat Bagular himself.
 The two set out to save the day once again!

 Development and release

 Super Bomberman 3 was developed by a different team than the previous games'; only two staff members were shared between the development teams for Super Bomberman 3 and Bomberman '94.
 The game was released in 1995; it would not be released in North America due to the shutdown of Hudson Soft in North America.
+The game was re-released in 2026 as part of the Super Bomberman Collection compilation.

 Reception

-On release, Famitsu scored the game a 28 out of 40.
-The game sold over 612,000 copies in Japan alone.
+The game sold over 612,000 copies in Japan.
 In November 1997, in its 60th monthly issue, Nintendo Acción listed it as the 22nd best game they had ever reviewed.